 Profile: Acadia Healthcare Company Inc (ACHC.O)

-The Company's acute inpatient psychiatric facilities provide a high level of care in order to stabilize patients that are either a threat to themselves or to others.
-The acute setting provides 24-hour observation, daily intervention and monitoring by psychiatrists.
-The Company's facilities, which offer acute care services provide evaluation and crisis stabilization of patients with severe psychiatric diagnoses through a medical delivery that incorporates structured and intensive medical and behavioral therapies with 24-hour monitoring by a psychiatrist, psychiatric trained nurses, therapists and other direct care staff.
-As of December 31, 2011, the Company operated 10 facilities that provided acute care services in addition to other services.
+The Company's U.S. facilities and services are classified into categories, which include acute inpatient psychiatric facilities; specialty treatment facilities; residential treatment centers and outpatient community-based services.
+Acute inpatient psychiatric facilities provide care in order to stabilize patients that are either a threat to themselves or to others.
+The acute setting provides around the clock observation, daily intervention and monitoring by psychiatrists.
+Its facilities that offer acute care services provide evaluation and crisis stabilization of patients with severe psychiatric diagnoses through a medical delivery model that incorporates structured and intensive medical and behavioral therapies with around the clock monitoring by a psychiatrist, psychiatric trained nurses, therapists and other direct care staff.

-The Company's residential treatment centers treat patients with behavioral disorders in a non-hospital setting.
+The Company's Residential treatment centers treat patients with behavioral disorders in a non-hospital setting, including outdoor programs.
 The facilities balance therapy activities with social, academic and other activities.
-The Company provides residential treatment care through a medical model residential treatment facility, which offers intensive, medically-driven interventions and individualized treatment regimens designed to deal with moderate to high level patient acuity.
-Treatment is provided by an interdisciplinary team coordinating psychopharmacological, individual, group and family therapy, along with specialized accredited educational programs in both secure and unlocked environments.
-As of December 31, 2011, the Company operated 14 facilities that provided residential treatment care, in addition to other services.
+It provides residential treatment care through a medical model residential treatment facility, which offers intensive, medically driven interventions and individualized treatment regimens designed to deal with moderate to high-level patient acuity.
+Children and adolescents admitted to these facilities have had multiple prior failed treatment plans, severe physical, sexual and emotional abuse, termination of parental custody, substance abuse, marked deficiencies in social, interpersonal and academic skills and a range of psychiatric disorders.
+Treatment is provided by an interdisciplinary team coordinating psychopharmacological, individual, group and family therapy, along with specialized accredited educational programs.

-The Company competes with UHS, Aurora Behavioral Health Care (Aurora) and Ascend Health Corporation (Ascend).
+The Company competes with Universal Health Services, Inc. and National Health Service.

 Acadia Healthcare Company Inc